 A few things to verify after the upgrade:

-docker ps and check that your containers start correctly.
-The cgroup v2 migration should be transparent if you're on Docker 20.10+./etc/ssh/sshd_config if you see authentication failures from legacy systems.
-The default crypto policies are stricter in 26.04.systemctl list-timers.If you're still on Ubuntu 22.04 LTS, you cannot skip directly to 26.04.
-You must upgrade in two stages:
+Docker: run docker ps and check that your containers start correctly.
+The cgroup v2 migration should be transparent if you're on Docker 20.10+.

-Ubuntu 22.04 LTS → Ubuntu 24.04 LTS → Ubuntu 26.04 LTSEach upgrade takes about 15-30 minutes.
-Budget about an hour total including reboots.
+Ubuntu 22.04 LTS → Ubuntu 24.04 LTS → Ubuntu 26.04 LTSEach upgrade takes about 15 to 30 minutes.
+Plan for an hour total including reboots.

 Ubuntu 20.04 LTS reached end of standard support in April 2025.
-If you're still running it, a fresh install is strongly recommended over attempting a three-stage upgrade (20.04 → 22.04 → 24.04 → 26.04).
+If you're still running it, a fresh install is the way to go.
+Attempting a three-stage upgrade (20.04 → 22.04 → 24.04 → 26.04) is asking for trouble.

-Ubuntu 26.04 LTS is a significant release — kernel 7.0, Rust-based system utilities, cgroup v2 only, native AI toolkit support.
+Ubuntu 26.04 LTS is a significant release: kernel 7.0, Rust-based system utilities, cgroup v2 only, native AI toolkit support.
 It's the foundation most of us will run on for the next several years.
 Deploy it today on Dedimax Cloud and VPS, or wait for the dedicated server rollout in the coming weeks.

 Take control of your dedicated server (settings, data ...) without any limits in apps usage.